faygao52/singlepage_order_app/README.md

-# MX51 Integration APP
+# Single page order APP

-This repo contains backend and React App for MX51 integration interview
+This repo contains backend and React App for a single order page

 ## Get Started